 A memorable Lee Konitz moment occurred just before we met.
 Stepping off the elevator on his hotel floor, I heard the faint sound of an alto saxophone gradually growing louder as I walked toward his room.
 I stood outside his door listening to him practice, transfixed by his sound and melodic variations.
 Eventually, he took a break, which broke the spell and I knocked.
-For this B&A, the 82 year-old Konitz was characteristically outspoken and unguarded.
+For this B&A (from the June, 2010 issue of JazzTimes ), the 82 year-old Konitz was characteristically outspoken and unguarded.

 1. Benny Carter